 The inheritance mode of the diseases associated with the gene.

-To learn more about Franklin's prioritization engine, check out this article.
+To learn more about Franklin's prioritization engine, check out Franklin's AI-based variant prioritization engine article.

 Aggregated frequency from gnomAD